 - Current methods for the qualitative and quantitative characterization of glycoproteins

-4. The glycoprotein hormones and the production and analysis of therapeutic glycoproteins
+4. The glycoprotein hormones and the analysis of their glycosylation

 5. Monoclonal antibodies and the modification of their therapeutic profile through glycoengineering